chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 =====================================================
 The ``gather-logs`` command is used to collect the logs from Chef Automate into a compressed file archive.
 Once it runs it will create a tbz2 file in the current working directory with the timestamp as the file name.

+By default, it collects the most current logfile as well as any others that have been modified in the last 180 minutes.
+If the ``--all-logs`` option is given, all log files are collected.

 **Syntax**

 This subcommand has the following syntax: